Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part1b/README.md

 The first half of the plot used coefficients for a 10 MHz filter.
 Thus, only the noisy 2 MHz component passed and the 18 MHz component was significantly attenuated.

 In the second half, the coefficients are for a 20 MHz filter.
-Thus, both 2 MHz and 18 MHz components are seen at the output.
+Thus, you can see both 2 MHz and 18 MHz components at the output.

-The complete design is included in the `data` and `src` directories.
+The `data` and `src` directories include the complete design.
 Refer to the aie_exp/Part1 tutorial if you are unfamiliar with building an AMD Vitis™ design from scratch.

 ## Conclusion